Data-Only-Greater/convergence/README.md

 ### Expected Output

-The output file, when using the command line interface, or the stdout ouput when using the `Convergence` class, will resemble the following:
+The result, contained in the output file when using the command line interface or when printing a `Convergence` object, will resemble the following:

     Number of grids to be examined = 3